When you're writing a research paper, you need to investigate facts and known theories in relation to the subject

 First Name and Last Name Your Instructor’s Name Course Name Date

-The upper-left hand section is essentially your way of providing any specification information required.
+The upper-left hand section is essentially your way of providing any specific information required.
 So, if you are formatting your paper in MLA style and unless your teacher specifically requests a separate cover page, those four sections stated above is all that is necessary.

 APA Research Paper Cover Page

-Unlike MLA Formatting, the APA research paper title page has more demanding standards.
+Unlike MLA Formatting, the APA format title page has more demanding standards.
 First, it requires a separate page where you have to include the following information:

 TITLE: The title should be located in the center of the page.
 Choose your research paper title carefully and make sure it covers the main idea.
 In this case, every word matters, so attempt to use fewer words to describe the topic.
 PERSONAL INFORMATION: At the bottom of the page, center aligned you have to include your name, the name of the institution, teacher’s name (if there is one) and the date.
 RUNNING HEAD and PAGE NUMBER: Running head is a shortened variation of your main title that is going to appear on every single page along side of the page number on the top right corner.